Innovate, Operate, Engage: Defining Digital Transformation in Retail Banking

 Whether or not a bank has moved or is moving to a digital model, all of them recognize technologies that they will need to introduce in the next few years if they want to remain competitive and relevant.
 Here are the most critical of them.

 Blockchain is fast, tamperproof, democratic and has the potential to change the world as radically as the internet.
 Blockchain-based technologies are gaining traction, yet the resistance to their adoption in banking is palpable.
-According to PwC, 56% of banking executives recognize the importance of blockchain, with approximately the same number being in doubt about how they are going to respond to this trend, if at all.
+According to Deloitte, 73% of bank executives fear that their organizations will lose competitive advantage if they fail to adopt blockchain.

 That’s because bank executives see the use of blockchain as both a threat and an opportunity.
 The threat lies in blockchain's ability to disintermediate every player who was making some profit from handling a transaction.
 The opportunity can be found in major cost savings when using blockchain for convoluted and complex transactions, such as trading.